Introduction

 Our Clients

-FinTrU provides services to the financial services industry.
-Our clients are all regulated Tier 1 Investment Banks located across the globe.
-They have a strong awareness of MSHT risks that are evidenced in their robust policies and they seek to minimise MSHT risks throughout their supply chains (which includes FinTrU as a supplier).
+FinTrU provides services to the financial services industry across the globe.
+Our clients, many of whom are regulated, have a strong awareness of MSHT risks, as evidenced in their robust policies and they seek to minimise MSHT risks throughout their supply chains (which includes FinTrU as a supplier).

 Our Suppliers

 We are committed to ensuring a zero-tolerance approach to MSHT in our supply chains or in any part of our business.
 Our supply chains are limited to standard daily business supplies and are primarily confined to the United Kingdom.
+Prospective vendors are assessed for their compliance with MSHT risk prior to onboarding.
 As a result, we consider that given the nature of our business and the industries in which we operate, the risk of encountering modern slavery practices is extremely low.

 Our Policies